polluxau/linuxnext-wallpapers/README.md

 This is some of my wallpapers that a decent amount of people continue to ask in the youtube comments on linuxnext, so here they are :)

-i do not own or create these wallpapers
+i do not own this art and use it only for wallpapers on my desktop

 i get them from wallhaven with the use of wallpaper-selector